kristinemlarson/gnssrefl/tests/smm3_use.md

 You can try the [Nevada Reno site](http://geodesy.unr.edu/NGLStationPages/stations/SMM3.sta).
 Or use the ones on my web app.
 They are the same.

-Position time series for smm3 can be retrieved from [Nevada Reno](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/SMM3.tenv3)
+Position time series for smm3 can easily be retrieved from [Nevada Reno](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/SMM3.tenv3).
 Note that there is an antenna height blunder in the very early data for the site.
 It is trivial to find and remove.

 **This site has been optimally set up for positions and reflectometry.** This means there is no elevation